 The entrance of the palace is connected with the Court of Myrtles.
 It is also called as Court of the Pond or the Court of blessings.
 It is portrayed as a symbol of power.
 The pool in the center has marble pavement.
 It is named because the pond is surrounded by Myrtles and is full of goldfish.
 The lower side has north and south galleries.
 These galleries have three windows and tiny pillars.
 The upper side has a main entrance on the right side.

 Court of the Council Chambers, Queen’s Robing Room, Court of the Vestibule, and Hall of Justice are the other prominent features.
 These have the same decorative and Moorish architectural style.
 A labyrinth, vaulted sepulchers, a silent gallery, a row of bedrooms, summer rooms, and baths.

 It was declared as UNESCO World Heritage in 1984.
 It was designated because of its location on Sabika hill which provides a view of Granada.
 Arab writers too compared Granada to crown and Alhambra to diadem.

 The Alhambra is the essence of Islamic rule in Spain.
-It is an only existent monument of the golden era of Muslims in Europe.
-It has been the center of attraction of Muslims, Jews and Christians.
+It is the only existent monument of the golden era of Muslims in Europe.
+It has been the center of attraction of Muslims, Jews, and Christians.